What Jobs Can You Get With a Finance Degree?

 Actuary Jobs

-Actuaries use math, statistics, and financial theory to assess the monetary consequences of risk.
-These professionals collect, compile, and analyze data in order to estimate the likelihood and likely costs of events such as injury, sickness, disability, death, and property loss.
-According to the Society of Actuaries, “Actuaries are experts in evaluating the likelihood of future events—using numbers, not crystal balls.”
+Actuaries leverage mathematics, statistics, and financial theory to calculate the fiscal implications of uncertainty.
+These professionals gather, organize, and analyze data to determine the probability and projected costs of events such as accidents, illness, disability, death, and property damage.
+As stated by the Society of Actuaries, “Actuaries are experts in assessing the probability of future events—using numbers, not crystal balls.”

-Actuaries work for risk-management organizations such as insurance companies (the most common employer), pension plans, banks, investment firms, accounting firms, consulting firms, governments, and hospitals.
-Their advice and expertise are critical in assisting these organizations in managing their assets to minimize risk and maximize returns.
+Actuaries are employed by risk-management entities such as insurance companies (which are the most common employers), pension plans, banks, investment firms, accounting firms, consulting firms, governments, and hospitals.
+Their counsel and expertise play a vital role in guiding these organizations to manage their assets effectively in a bid to mitigate risk and maximize returns.

 ● Actuary’s average salary: $108,350